Finger Injuries Prevention in Handball

 Anatomical Structure of Hands

-Let’s see what is there inside of our hands – each hand has 27 bones including the wrist.
+Let’s see what is inside our hands.
+Each hand has 27 bones including the wrist.

-And all these bones are connected at their joints by bands of collagenous material called ligaments (sounds familiar, I guess?).
-Each joint is vulnerable to sprains (partial tearing and disruption of ligaments), strains (over-stretching of the ligaments), dislocations and complete ligament tears during the practice or a match.
+And all these bones are connected at their joints by bands of collagenous material called ligaments.
+Each joint is vulnerable to sprains (partial tearing and disruption of ligaments), strains (overstretching of the ligaments), dislocations, and complete ligament tears during practice or a match.

 Common Finger Injuries in Handball

-Each joint is vulnerable to sprains (partial tearing and disruption of ligaments), strains (overstretching of the ligaments), dislocations and complete ligament tears during the practice or a match.
+Each joint is vulnerable to sprains (partial tearing and disruption of ligaments), strains (overstretching of the ligaments), dislocations, and complete ligament tears during practice or a match.

 Sprains